 The protocol is designed to address any interaction, intentional or unintentional, that impacts someone in a harmful way due to their marginalized identity in the context of the United States.

 The protocol is created to achieve the following goals:

 - To inform all involved parties that an incident has occurred.

 - To encourage a culture of trust based on honest feedback and kindness.

-The protocol will support all involved parties through conversations with a team of employees called the Trusted Adult Group (TAG).
+The protocol supports all involved parties through conversations with a team of employees called the Trusted Adult Group (TAG).